ucoruh/ce100-algorithms-and-programming-II/docs/syllabus/syllabus.en.md

 ## F. Instructional Strategies and Methods

 The basic teaching method of this course will be planned to be face-to-face in the classroom, and support resources, home works, and announcements will be shared over google classroom.
-Students are expected to be in the university.
+In unexpected situations course will be planned for online for disaster scenarios.
+Students are expected to be in the university if face-to-face method selected.
 This responsibility is very important to complete this course with success.
 If pandemic situation changes and distance education is required during this course, this course will be done using synchronous and asynchronous distance education methods.
 In this scenario, students are expected to be in the online platform, zoom, or meet at the time specified in the course schedule.
 Attendance will be taken.

 ---

 ## G. Late Homework

 Throughout the semester, assignments must be submitted as specified by the announced deadline.
-Your grade will be reduced by 10% of the full points for each calendar day for overdue assignments.

----

-Overdue assignments will not be accepted after three (3) days.
+Overdue assignments will not be accepted.

 ---